abulka/vscode-snippets-explorer/README.md

 - Open up the `Snippets Explorer` treeview on the left and see all the snippets available for your current editor coding language
 - Preview snippet bodies and click to insert any snippet
 - A convenient way to check out the possibilites available to you
+- Filter snippets by typing in the filter box at the top of the treeview

 ### Examples